The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Recorded signals

 \section{Recorded signals}

 The trajectoRIR database contains 3.4 hours of audio recordings, with a total size of 1.25 GB for stationary recordings and 6.22 GB for moving recordings.
 All recordings were captured at a sampling rate of $\SI{48}{\kilo\hertz}$ with a 24-bit resolution per sample.
-All recordings were made in the AIL room, where two sides of the room were enclosed with heavy curtains to reduce reflections and external noise.
+All recordings were made in the AIL room, where two sides of the room were enclosed with heavy curtains to reduce reflections and external noise. \revTwo{Note that the $T_{20}=\SI{0.5}{\second}$ of the room was estimated from recordings made with the curtains, the effect is therefore already included in the estimate~\cite{dietzenMYRiAD2023}.}

 The stationary recordings (STAT) involved capturing RIRs between each loudspeaker (SL and SR) and the various microphone configurations at marked positions along the trajectory.
 The recordings during motion (MOV) captured six distinct source signals from each loudspeaker while the microphone array configurations moved along the trajectory at three different speeds.
-To ensure similar signal levels, during post-processing, gains were applied to all microphone signals such that the levels of the reverberant tail in the measured RIRs were approximately equal across different microphones.
+To ensure similar signal levels, gains were applied during post-processing to all microphone signals such that the reverberant tails of the measured RIRs were approximately equal across microphones.
 Furthermore, system latencies between all recorded and source signals were compensated as detailed in Sec.~\ref{rirs} and Sec.~\ref{playback}.

 A summary of all recorded and computed signals is provided in Tab.~\ref{tab:signals}.
 The subsequent sections detail the recording and processing methodologies for both the RIRs and moving microphone signals.